 VIVIENNE

 "Love your family and friends and love yourself-you have many years ahead of you.
 This is a chronic illness not a death sentence.
 Do not believe those who give you a time frame.
 None of us know when we will pass from this world.
 Just enjoy the day and do not let PV or any of the MPNs spoil your day."

-I am taking Hydroxeria a medication that has a track record and has worked well for me.
-I have found with PV that each person responds to the illness in different ways.
-I know that Hydroxeria is viewed by some as a medication that can over time lead to Leukemia –however I take the view that the illness itself might be the culprit not just the medication.
-I had serious auto accident when I was 22 and every day is a blessing (and now I am 66) so I am not afraid of death.
-I believe that it is all about the quality of life.
+She understands that each person responds to the illness in different ways.
+“I had a serious auto accident when I was 22 and every day is a blessing – so I am not afraid of death.
+I believe that it is all about the quality of life.”

+VIVIENNE